Public Sector Broadcasting Negotiating Panel Not Likely to Fundamentally Change BBC Funding Model

-Culture Secretary Oliver Dowden has announced a ten-strong panel to help shape the future of public service broadcasting, the bad news is that none of the appointed industry experts are known opponents of the current compulsory licence fee funding model, despite the board’s mandate to “explore if current funding and governance models are fit for purpose”.
+Culture Secretary Oliver Dowden has announced a ten-strong panel to help shape the future of public service broadcasting, the bad news is that none of the appointed industry experts is known opponents of the current compulsory licence fee funding model, despite the board’s mandate to “explore if current funding and governance models are fit for purpose”.
 Guido can’t recall any of the appointees ever voicing scepticism about the ridiculous licence fee model continuing in the twenty-first century:

 Baroness Bertin – Senior Advisor at BT and former Press Secretary to David Cameron;